raipc/atsd-jdbc/README.md

 > Supported in 1.3.5+

-To encode/decode tags columns (series tags, metric tags, entity tags) into a `java.util.Map` instance you can use the `setTags` and `getTags` methods.
+To encode/decode tag columns (series tags, metric tags, entity tags) into a `java.util.Map` instance you can use the `setTags` and `getTags` methods.

 ```java
     Map<String, String> seriesTags = new HashMap<String, String>();